Hip Arthroscopy Surgery Cost and Procedure Guide

 Physiotherapy After Surgery

 The vast majority of patients undergoing orthopaedic surgery require physiotherapy and post-operative appointments as they recover.
-Both of these make sure your joint heals well and that strength returns to the area or limb operated on.
+Both of these make sure the joint heals well and that strength returns to the area or limb operated on.

 Risks and complications associated with arthroscopic hip surgery include: